dasarpai/old.dasarpai.github.io/_gk/2024-12-30-Exploring-Human-Body-Systems-and-Subsystems.md

 | 23        | Langerhans Cells          | Immune cells in the skin that detect and respond to pathogens.                                    |
 | 24        | Purkinje Fibers           | Specialized fibers in the heart that conduct electrical signals to regulate heartbeat.            |
 | 25        | Canaliculi                | Microscopic channels in bones that allow communication and nutrient exchange between osteocytes.  |

----

-This table covers the smaller, specialized structures within the body that perform highly specific tasks critical to overall function.
-Let me know if you’d like more additions or further categorization!